ggerganov/ggml/docs/gguf.md

 It is a successor file format to GGML, GGMF and GGJT, and is designed to be unambiguous by containing all the information needed to load a model.
 It is also designed to be extensible, so that new features can be added to GGML without breaking compatibility with older models.

-For more information about the motivation behind GGUF, see [Current State of Affairs](#current-state-of-affairs).
+For more information about the motivation behind GGUF, see [Historical State of Affairs](#historical-state-of-affairs).

 ## Specification